-legal,if it is legal in all other aspects.
-NOTE II: Any bat marked as "FASTPITCH ONLY" shall not be legal for play in NSA Canada e.
-The bat may be made of metal and a metal bat may be angular, however, NSA Canada must approve any - metal material before it is used in Sanctioned Events. - f.
+NOTE II: Any bat marked as "FASTPITCH ONLY" snail not be legal for play in NSA Canada slow pitch events.

+- e.
+The bat may be made of metal and a metal bat may be angular, however, NSA Canada must approve any metal material before it is used in Sanctioned Events. - f.
 All exposed surfaces of the bat must be smooth and free of burrs, pins, rivets, DEEP DENTS, OR DANGEROUS DENTS, FRACTURES OF ANY TYPE, sharp edges, or any type of exterior fastener that would present a safety hazard.